 sit – sitting

-l as final consonant after a vowel is (in British English) always doubled
+In British English, an -l as final consonant after a vowel is always doubled

 travel – travelling

 -ie at the end of a word becomes -y

 The Past Participle is the third verb form in the tables of irregular verbs.
 We use this form: